 If you decide to minor in information systems, you cannot concurrently earn a digital humanities minor.

-The digital humanities major will increase your employability in technology-related fields, preparing you for a wider variety of career opportunities.
-Open to all students and offered on our St. Paul campus, the major in digital humanities is a great way to develop basic technology skills and enhance your digital literacy.
+The digital humanities minor will increase your employability in technology-related fields, preparing you for a wider variety of career opportunities.
+Open to all students and offered on our St. Paul campus, the minor in digital humanities is a great way to develop basic technology skills and enhance your digital literacy.